malramsay64/phd-thesis/02_Dynamics/conclusion.md

 Here the problem is hypothesised to be in the calculation of the decoupling, rather than a deficiency of the Trimer model.
-These results show the Trimer model exhibits the key dynamical behaviours of ortho-terphenyl, making it a fantastic tool to investigate the dynamical behaviours attributed to supercooled liquids.

-The dynamics of the trimer molecule additionally provide some interesting insights into understanding supercooled liquids as a whole.
+The dynamics of the trimer molecule additionally provide two interesting insights into understanding supercooled liquids as a whole.
-The first major result is that the fragility of a liquid appears to not be related to the liquid, and rather the glass.
+Firstly, the fragility of a liquid appears to not be related to the supercooled liquid, rather the glass since The onset of dynamic heterogeneities and fragile behaviour occurs above the melting point.
-In the Trimer model,
-the onset of dynamic heterogeneities and fragile behaviour take place above the melting point,

-.
+Secondly, rotational and translational heterogeneities have overlapping spatial distributions.
+The expectation is that these results hold in 3D systems, though further work is required to verify this assertion.
+The results in this chapter demonstrate the Trimer model exhibits the key dynamical behaviours of ortho-terphenyl, making it a fantastic tool to investigate the dynamical behaviours attributed to supercooled liquids.